 “I am a victim of a police k-9 attack.
-I believe it was excessive force as evidenced by the k-9 first ran by and bumped me, at which time I went down on the ground as instructed by officers.
+I believe it was an excessive force as evidenced by the k-9 first ran by and bumped me, at which time I went down on the ground as instructed by officers.
 I heard the dog run away then came back 1-2 mins later, while I was on the ground with my hands behind my back, and the dog attacked me by viciously biting, holding down on my right lateral, and shaking its head violently, side to side.
-It had never experienced such an extreme pain.
+It had never experienced such extreme pain.
 I suffered severe lacerations and abrasions on my side, left forearm and hands.
 Murrieta Police Department transported me to Rancho Springs Medical Center in the same city.
 The hospital only x-ray’d my left forearm.
 MPD refused to have AMR transport me to the hospital, in spite of having an ambulance and paramedics on the scene.
 Do you believe this is an example of excessive force by police K-9?”

 M. Gonzalez, Murietta, California

 Attack train police canines are inherently dangerous animals because these kinds of dogs have been selectively bred for aggression, because of the way in which they have been trained and because when deployed in the field for suspect apprehension they are on a mission to find someone to bite in order to “get the job done”.
 Police canines are impulsive.
-Police canines are unable to make a quick second decisions regarding whether an attack on a person is warranted or if the suspect has surrendered.
+Police canines are unable to make quick decisions about whether an attack on a person is warranted or if the suspect has surrendered.

 Examples of appellate decisions involving municipalities use of police dogs include the matter of Rosenberg v.
 Vangelo.
 In this instance, the court ruled that the police department and the municipality could be held liable based in part to employ training techniques that would reduce the risk of harm to a suspect, particularly in dogs with high bite ratio.
 In Hooper v.
-County of San Diego the appellant was arrested for resisting arrest, after the police discovered that she was in possession of methamphetamine.
+County of San Diego, the appellant was arrested for resisting arrest after the police discovered that she was in possession of methamphetamine.
 A police K-9 was called in and tore off large portions of the appellant’s scalp.
-The court ruled that being arrested for resisting arrest did not bar the appellant’s claim of excessive force if against the County.
+The court ruled that being arrested for resisting arrest did not bar the appellant’s claim of excessive force against the County.

 More about the nature of the attack trained police K-9 be found elsewhere on this website.
 Liability aspects for municipalities who authorize the use of these dogs can be found here.
 Resources on excessive force by police canines can be found here.